Jackie-Chou/MC-CNN-python/README.md

 - match.py: main program of stereo matching, call related procedures from process_functional.py by order and save the results.

 ### usage
-1. train the MC-CNN model, this is pretty quick on my Nvidia 1080Ti GPU. for details type
+1. train the MC-CNN model, this is pretty quick on my Nvidia 1080Ti GPU for 2000 epochs. for details type
 > python train.py -h